hex0cter/mercy-reader/README.md

 ## Install

-Clone this repository, create a virtual environment, and install the Python requirements:
+Install it as a Python dependency:

 ```
 pip install mercy-reader